QuickFastly/Nova-Regna/Characters/HT/Shun Inazuma.md

 ## Relationships

 They have been married to Nori Inazuma for centuries.
-Based on recent findings in the re-evaluation of the history surrounding them, it seems likely that they are also fourth cousins, three times removed despite their similar ages.

 ## History